pranavgawaii/LearnAnywhere/README.md

 ## 📖 About The Project

-**Danges Academy** (also known as Definite Success) is a modern educational platform designed to provide students with essential career and life skills through expert-led courses.
+**Danges Academy** is a modern educational platform designed to provide students with essential career and life skills through expert-led courses.

 This project was developed as part of an **Internship Program**.
 It showcases a responsive, aesthetically pleasing frontend built with modern web technologies, focusing on user experience, smooth animations, and accessibility.